armitageee/faceit-cli/README.md

 - 🔍 Search for players by nickname
 - 👤 View player profiles with CS2 stats (ELO, skill level, region)
 - 🏆 Browse recent match history with detailed statistics
-- 📊 View comprehensive statistics over last 20 matches
+- 📊 View comprehensive statistics over last 20 matches with streak information
 - 🔍 Detailed match analysis with advanced metrics and performance scores
 - 🎯 Navigate through all matches and view detailed stats for any match
+- 🔄 Switch between players without restarting the application
+- 💾 Remember default player via environment variable
-- 🎨 Beautiful terminal interface with colors and styling
+- 🎨 Beautiful ASCII logo and terminal interface with colors and styling
 - ⚡ Fast and responsive

 ## Prerequisites